diyalakshmi751-sys/mindmeld/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [e.g., JavaScript, html, css]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: none
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [tensorflow.js,techable machine)
 - Tools used: [e.g., VS Code, Git, Docker]

 **For Hardware:**
 - Main components: [List main components]
 - Specifications: [Technical specifications]
-- Tools required: [List tools needed]
+- Tools required: visual studio code,git,web browser

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: AI-Based Waste Detection
+Uses real-time computer vision to automatically identify waste items such as plastic, paper, and metal using a webcam.
+The project uses artificial intelligence and computer vision to detect waste items in real time through a webcam.
+This allows the system to identify different types of waste accurately without any manual input from the user.

-- Feature 2: [Description]
+Feature 2: Automatic Waste Classification
+Classifies detected waste into the correct category instantly without any manual sorting by the user.
+The system automatically classifies the detected waste into the correct category, such as plastic, paper, or metal.
+This reduces human effort, minimizes sorting errors, and improves overall recycling efficiency.

-- Feature 3: [Description]
+Feature 3: Real-Time Confidence Display
-- Feature 4: [Description]
+Shows live prediction results with confidence percentages to indicate how accurately the waste has been identified.
+The system shows live prediction results along with confidence percentages for each detected waste item.
+This helps users understand how accurately the waste has been identified and builds trust in the AI-based classification process.

+Feature 4: User Engagement with Gamification Encourages proper waste disposal by awarding points for correct sorting, promoting eco-friendly behavior.
+The project includes a points-based reward system that gives users points for correctly sorted waste.
+This feature motivates users to participate actively, promotes environmentally responsible behavior, and makes waste segregation more engaging and interactive.

 ---

+[Explain how to set up the circuit]

 ## Implementation